kingdwd/ardupilot/libraries/AP_HAL_REVOMINI/1_read_ME.md

-Input Port - PWM input is not supported - this is general trend pin 1 of Input port is GND pin 2 of Input port is +5 pin 3 of Input port is PPM/SBUS (SBUS works, DSM still not tested) pin 4 of Input port is a Buzzer pin (requires additional transistor!) pins 5&6 of Input port are Tx and Rx of Serial3 (for GPS) pins 7&8 of Input port are SCL and SDA of external I2C
+Input Port - PWM input is not supported - this is general trend pin 1 of Input port is GND pin 2 of Input port is +5 pin 3 of Input port is PPM/SBUS/DSM input pin 4 of Input port is 2nd PPM/SBUS/DSM input pins 5&6 of Input port are Tx and Rx of Serial3 (for GPS) pins 7&8 of Input port are SCL and SDA of external I2C (or Tx and Rx for SoftSerial)

 Output Port for MOTORs